canerozer/Deep-Performance-Evaluation-Tool/README.md

 ## Deep Object Detectors Performance Evaluation Tool

-This implementation is written on Python 3, which aims to provide classification and detection performances of various object detectors.
+This implementation is written on Python 3, which aims to provide classification and detection performances of various object detectors such as Mask R-CNN, YOLOv3 and SSD.
 We have created [Evaluate_Models.ipynb](https://github.com/msprITU/Deep-Performance-Evaluation-Tool/blob/master/demo/Evaluate_Models.ipynb) file in order to analyse the false and miss detections of these object detection frameworks.

 In this repository we included:
 * Confusion matrices of different models provided for IoU threshold 0.5